Chew Chew Baby

-Chew Chew Baby is a Paramount/Harveytoon animated short in the Noveltoon series made by Paramount Cartoon Studios for release on August 15, 1958.
+Chew Chew Baby is an American animated short film, it was part of the Noveltoon series produced by Paramount Cartoon Studios and distributed by Paramount Pictures and it was released on August 15, 1958.
 It was directed by Isadore Sparber from a story by Irving Spector.
 Jackson Beck and Jack Mercer provide uncredited voices.

 Cannibalism is the theme of this film, in which seven characters are attacked (six get swallowed) by a pygmy after he tracks a tourist to Cincinnati.

-This film shows a strong Tex Avery influence, and copies Avery's blood transfusion gag from Crazy Mixed-Up Pup.

 Reception

 Motion Picture Exhibitor (October 1, 1958): "Featuring modernistic drawings, this concerns an American hunter in Africa who tangles with a small native who comes to America and turns out to be a purple people eater.
 The cannibal finds the loud-mouthed hunter.
 There is an accident.
 The hunter is given a blood transfusion from the cannibal, and this makes him a people eater, too.
-Fair."
+Fair".